zhongliang2021/Magnetic-encoder/README.md

 # Magnetic-encoder
-This document is the test code for a 16 bit magnetic encoder produced by Diamond Company.
+This document is the test code for a 16 bit magnetic encoder produced by kingkong.tech Company.

 This code starts by parsing serial port (RS485) data through the company's unique CRC-8 verification method, and then determines the indicator light status (red, yellow, and green) of this encoder.